Ouranosinc/xscen/CONTRIBUTING.rst

 A reminder for the maintainers on how to deploy.
 Make sure all your changes are committed (including an entry in HISTORY.rst).
+The templates must also be tested manually before each release.
 Then run::

 $ bumpversion patch # possible: major / minor / patch